 It’s worth noting that jet lag symptoms won’t always be so extreme, especially if you’re only traveling a few hours ahead or behind your normal zone.
 A general rule of thumb is that the farther ahead you go, the worse your symptoms will be.
 This is because you’ll be advancing your clock as opposed to delaying it, a phenomenon that also occurs when we “spring forward” during Daylight Savings Time.

-Now that we’ve talked about the major symptoms, let’s get into a few treatments for jet lag.
+Now the major symptoms have been covered, it’s time to get into a few treatments for jet lag.

 How to Treat Jet Lag